 This course examines accepted theories of aggressive and criminal behavior and mentalities.
 Current classification models are used to analyze various viewpoints from cognitive, psychodynamic, social learning, and behavioral theories.
 To illustrate these theories, case studies are used to facilitate such applications.
 Additionally, issues such as sex crimes, delinquency and substance abuse may also be explored.

 If you are interested in these courses, contact the schools on our Forensic Science Degrees page to learn more about their programs.
 We recommend contacting multiple schools to be sure you weigh your options carefully and make the best decision!

-Criminal Profiler Career Outlook
+Criminal Profiler Salary and Career Outlook

 Most criminal profiling jobs are at the state or federal level although a criminal profiler may also find employment as an independent consultant, or at colleges or universities.
 Since positions are so limited, criminal profiling is an extremely tough field to break into.
 The most prominent employer of profiler-type professionals is probably the Federal Bureau of Investigation, which first started systematically using criminal behavior analysts in the 1970s and continues to run a behavioral sciences unit.
 Other potential employers may include the Central Intelligence Agency, Department of Homeland Security and international law enforcement organizations like Interpol.